 The flat has been completely refurbished with designer furniture and is perfectly equipped with all appliances, including a washer-dryer.

-It has 86m2 and is distributed in 2 double bedrooms, 2 bathrooms and an open kitchen to the living room.
+It has 76m2 plus 23 of terrace and it is distributed in 1 double bedroom, 2 bathrooms and an open kitchen to the living-dining room.

 Maximum design, elegance and comfort in the centre of Barcelona.

 Flexible rental duration, from 32 nights to long stays.

 The price includes all expenses, weekly cleaning and high speed internet.